Maryam0330/Python-Repo/README.md

 # Python-Repo
-Here I have uploaded some of my python repositories.
+Here I have uploaded some of my python projects to practice my fundamentals.